GabrielBJ/practice-modules/module.md

 rk3_r = kp.orbit_error(*rk3_orbits)
 ```
 this function receives multiple orbits integrated with the same method `RK2, RK3, RK4` with period 1, but using different time step.
 It will return the radius of the orbit after a T=1, so you can see how the precision of the methods varies as the time step changes.

+## Usage Examples
+You can find examples and the documentation of the methods used here in the `helpfolder`

+### Good luck!